Operating during the coronavirus lockdown and beyond

 - What happens if a child or member of staff starts displaying symptoms while not at the setting?

 DfE guidance states that: “Children, staff and other adults should follow public health advice on when to self-isolate and what to do - Coronavirus (COVID-19).
 They should not come into the setting if they have symptoms or other reasons requiring them to stay at home due to the risk of them passing on COVID-19 (for example they are required to quarantine or have a positive test).”

 - What should I do if a parent/carer does not agree that their child needs to self-isolate after showing symptoms of COVID-19?

-In the event that a parent or carer insists on a child attending the setting, the DfE says that “the setting can take the decision to refuse the child if in their reasonable judgement it is necessary to protect their children and staff from possible infection with coronavirus (COVID-19).”
+In the event that a parent or carer insists on a child attending the setting, the DfE says that “you can take the decision to refuse the child if, in your reasonable judgement, it is necessary to protect other children and staff from possible infection with COVID-19”.

-The DfE adds: “Any such decision would need to be carefully considered in light of all the circumstances and the current public health advice.”
+It adds that “your decision would need to be carefully considered in light of all the circumstances and current public health advice.”